Episode 5 - Getting the bus

 behind the counter may be unfamiliar with the relevant

 regulations.
-To speed the process, I took his advice and brought
+To speed the process, I took his advice and

 While undertaking this project I also need to get insurance in

 Ontario, and Ontario license plates.
-Along the way I manage to
+Along the way I manage

-spend my first night sleeping in the bus - Wallydocking.
+to spend my first night sleeping in the bus - Wallydocking.

 1